Assisting the Grading of a Handwritten General Chemistry Exam with Artificial Intelligence: Discussion

 We evaluated several filtering strategies to optimize AI-human grading alignment: \begin{itemize} \item The partial-credit filter is intuitively appealing, as it benefits students by avoiding unwarranted score reductions.
 The main trade-off is increased human grading workload for partial-credit decisions, particularly as exam complexity grows. \item The risk-based filter, employing Bayesian statistical methods, demonstrated greater efficiency in aligning scores and reducing TA workload.
 This approach aligns with recent studies advocating Bayesian and probabilistic methods in educational assessment to systematically manage grading uncertainties~\cite{kortemeyer2025assessing,Zitzmann2024}.
 However, its complexity and lower transparency may pose challenges for student acceptance. \item The problem-type-based filter straightforwardly eliminates AI grading for historically challenging question formats, significantly improving reliability.
 Incorporating a risk-based filter on top provided minor additional improvements in grading alignment at a modest increase in human workload, supporting recommendations for targeted AI application in chemistry education~\cite{Ryan2019}. \end{itemize}

 The variability observed in AI and human grader agreement highlights the need for continued oversight, particularly in high-stakes assessments.
 The high $R^2$ values observed confirm that AI grading decisions are systematic and consistent with expert judgments, supporting literature indicating that AI can reliably mirror human grading patterns under controlled conditions~\cite{Floden2025,Emirtekin2025}.
+Our inter-run reliability analysis indicates that averaging several, independent grading runs could further improve the accuracy of the results.

 Implementing AI in formative and summative assessments also raises broader considerations about feedback quality and student perceptions.
 Future research must investigate student trust and perceived fairness, crucial elements influencing educational outcomes and acceptance of AI technologies.
 Recent studies suggest that clear explanations and transparency significantly enhance student acceptance of AI-graded assessments~\cite{Emirtekin2025}.
 Thus, ensuring transparency, accountability, and pedagogical effectiveness should remain central goals in AI-enhanced assessment frameworks~\cite{Azad2020,Fernandez2024}.